Embracing Wabi-Sabi: The Art of Imperfection in Curtains

 A Counterpoint to Perfection

-The wabi-sabi sensibility also dovetails neatly with growing interest in sustainability.
-By celebrating longevity, visible wear and repurposed materials, it encourages a slower, more conscious approach to decorating.
+The wabi-sabi sensibility also dovetails neatly with a growing interest in sustainability.
+By celebrating longevity, visible wear, and repurposed materials, it encourages a slower, more conscious approach to decorating.

 How to Introduce Wabi-Sabi into Your Home